gersonmontenegro/cv/README.md

 Now, I'm going to make a better version (*Do it well* stage) of this application, using separate files for the whole CSS, improving the container for the tabs, maybe customizing the icons, and achieve some details in order to make a good user experience.

 After struggling a little with my forgotten memories, I made the Splash screen in pure Xcode.
-I think this will be temporary for four reasons:
+I think this will be temporary for two reasons:

  1. I need to recover my old memories about the layout in pure Xcode.
 I was really good on this the last year, but, without practice, now days I'm a amateur again.
  2. I would like to figure out the way to use my react-native version of the Splash screen.
 Right now I think is not possible, but maybe I don't know some tool/framework/toy to make it.